Funding opportunity

 Add details about any project partners’ contributions.
 If there are no project partners, you can indicate this on the Funding Service.

-A project partner is a collaborating third party organisation, such as an industrial partner, who will have an integral role in the proposed research.
+A project partner is a collaborating third party organisation who will have an integral role in the proposed research.
 This may include direct (cash) or indirect (in-kind) contributions such as expertise, staff time or use of facilities.

 Important note: If your application includes industry project partners, you will also need to complete the Industry Collaboration Framework (ICF) section.
+Find out more about ICF.

-You must ensure that any third party individual or organisation you include within the Funding Service as a project partner, also provides you with a supporting statement (see next section ‘Project partners: letters or emails of support’).
+You must ensure that any third-party individual or organisation you include within the Funding Service as a project partner, also provides you with a supporting email or letter of support (see next section ‘Project partners: letters or emails of support’).

-The individual (including their organisation) named as the project partner contact, cannot also be included within your application as an applicant, such as project lead or any other core team role.
+The individual named as the project partner contact, cannot be included in your application as a member of the core team, in any core team role.

 Add the following project partner details: